This article was last updated on December 2, 2020.

 If in doubt, check to find out if Medicare covers a service or item.

 Medicare Part B involves costs.
-You’ll pay both a monthly premium and a yearly deductible for Medicare Part B. The monthly premium amount may vary depending on your specific situation:
+You’ll pay both a monthly premium and a yearly deductible for Medicare Part B. The monthly premium amount may vary depending on your specific situation.
+The standard Part B premium for 2021 is $148.50.

 You may have to pay a higher premium if your yearly income is above a certain amount, as reported on your tax return from two years ago.
 In addition, if you didn’t enroll in Medicare Part B when you were first eligible, you may have to pay a late-enrollment penalty in the form of a higher premium, unless you’re eligible for a Special Enrollment Period.

-- In addition to your monthly premium, you’ll pay $198 for the yearly Part B deductible in 2020.
+Note: In addition to your monthly premium, you’ll pay $203 for the yearly Part B deductible in 2021.

 For individual services and supplies, your Medicare Part B costs may vary.
 Some preventive services are completely covered if your provider accepts Medicare assignment.
 If the Medicare Part B deductible applies, you must pay all costs until you meet the yearly deductible amount before Medicare begins paying its share.